 Be Careful but Enjoy the Ride

 The people at our hotel warned us against this ride and I really can’t figure out why.
 Just stick to the left sides of the road and keep away from the traffic and this is an easy ride.
 All 50ccs of the motorbike handles the trip very well.
 Traffic picks up from time to time and the ride gets noisy for the parts that run along the busy highways surrounding Chiang Mai but you’ll eventually reach quiet and green surroundings that occasionally run into small towns and lush open spaces.

 From a distance, one might think the water chugs down a series of muddy canals similar to the Mekong or other brown rivers.
-I’m skeptical that one can walk on the travertine limestone that’s taken millions of years to form.
-That is until I see some kids gracefully running up and down them like they’ve been doing it forever.
+I was skeptical that one could walk on the travertine limestone waterfalls that have taken millions of years to form.
+That was until I saw some kids gracefully running up and down them like they’ve been doing it forever.
 Stairs lead all the way down to the bottom and third level, which is where we go in search of a spot to put our stuff.
 The water rushes gently down the rock steps and won’t ever threaten to knock you over at any point.
 For walking around, I’d recommend some good water shoes like Teva or Keen.
 When climbing the sticky waterfalls, you’ll see some green algae on the outside.
 Those with common sense say not to test it, but I did anyway and slipped a bit.
 Don’t be like me in that situation or you could end up in bad shape!

 Our Thoughts and Yours, Too!

-Visiting Bua Thong Sticky Waterfalls is one of the best things to do in Thailand.
+Visiting Bua Thong Sticky Waterfalls is one of the best things to do in Chiang Mai.
+Honestly, we think it’s one of the most fun things to do in Thailand!
+Well, maybe other than playing with elephants.
 It’s one of the many reasons that we’ve fallen in love with the country and find it near the top of our favorite travel destinations.
 It’s also why we’re particularly partial to Northern Thailand.